FabienGreard/coinbase-watcher/README.md

 npm start
 ```

-Then open [http://localhost:3000/](http://localhost:3000/) to start using coinbase-watcher
+Then open [http://localhost:3000/](http://localhost:3000/) to start using gdax-trading

 When you’re ready to deploy to production, create a minified bundle with `npm run build`